xRetry/zaber-opcua/README.md

 This project deploys an OPC-UA server for controlling the slide axes connected to a Zaber controller.
 The server acts as middleware, translating messages from OPC-UA clients to the Zaber specific communication protocol.
-It provides OPC-UA methods for controlling the axes and publishes TODO
+It provides methods for controlling the axes and publishes measurement values.

 ## Hardware